nikvaessen/pianition/README.md

 * `id_to_composer`: dictionary mapping an id to a composer name
 * `n_fft`: n_fft parameter used in computing the mffc
 * `hop_length`: hop_lengths parameter used in computing the mfcc
+* `paths`': an array with the relative path to all data samples.